jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 The apps can help you track your symptoms over time and your symptoms can even be shared with your therapist if you opt to do so through the apps' clinician dashboard.

-And these are just a few examples of the many supports that are possible to provide in these apps.
+And these are just a few examples of the many supports that are possible to provide in these digital therapeutic apps.

 ---